Log in

 Can I get photochromic sunglasses with a blue light filter?

-The popular Ray-Ban Evolve lenses offer perfect protection against harmful UV rays + computer light.
-The blue light filter gets activated when we look at a digital screen.
+These glasses give you perfect protection against harmful UV rays and screen light.
+The blue light filter in the lenses activates when you look at a digital screen.
+They provide 100% UVA / UVB protection and blue light protection.

 Sources: